AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_rn.md

       params.from
     );
   }
-  // Occurs when the custom chat room attributes (key-value) are removed. onAttributesRemoved?(params: {
+  // Occurs when the custom chat room attributes (key-value maps) are removed. onAttributesRemoved?(params: {
     roomId: string;
     removedKeys: Array<string>;